 B) When you are done with the first sentence do the same thing with the next sentence.

-After you have finished giving examples for the different ideas in Dr. Barrios’s description, go to Step 4.
+After you have finished giving examples of the different ideas in Dr. Barrios’s description, go to Step 4.

 4th Step: If you gave any examples of yourself exhibiting the genius characteristic in Step 3, realize that you have the genius characteristic within you.
 You can go directly to Step 5 or do Step 4 for extra help.